kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 ---
-title: "Powershell App Deployment Tookit - GUI (Updated version 1.3)"
+title: "Powershell App Deployment Tookit - GUI (Updated version 1.4)"
 header:
 author: Tom Degreef
-date: 2018-02-06
+date: 2020-02-22
 categories:
   - SCCM
   - Configmgr
   - Powershell
   - PoSh
+  - Intune

 tags:
   - SCCM
   - Configmgr
   - Powershell
   - PoSh
+  - Intune
 ---

-GUI for creating applications using the Powershell App Deployment Toolkit, including creating Software ID Tags for easier License Management.
+GUI for creating Intune & SCCM applications using the Powershell App Deployment Toolkit, including creating Software ID Tags for easier License Management.

 # Intro #

-If you are working with ConfigMgr, you will probably create Applications once in a while to deploy to end-users machines :)
+If you are working with ConfigMgr or Intune, you will probably create Applications once in a while to deploy to end-users machines :)

 Although the current Application model is great and allows for much greater flexibility than we had with Packages/Programs , there are still situations where the Application model isn't sufficient.